 Contrary to Fender producing only a few basses but continuously over 50 years (Fender Precision, Fender Jazz basses).
 The results show considerable variation across all Gibson’s basses from look to build, electronics, and eventually sound.
-It has long and short-scale basses.
-A model with fixed necks bolted necks and through-body necks.
+It has extended and short-scale basses.
+A model with fixed necks, bolted necks, and through-body necks.
 They have mahogany, maple, and alder bodies.
 Several pickups have single coils or humbuckers available.

 The EB-3 bass was first introduced at the Summer NAMM show in 1961 and ended production in 1979.
 It was played by many famous bassists, including Jack Bruce, Felix Papilardi, Chris White, and Andy Fraser.
 The EB-3 went through several configurations, but the standard color was white.
 It was the most popular model for almost 18 years.

-The Gibson EB-3 is one of the most popular and versatile bass guitars ever made.
+The Gibson EB-3 is among the most popular and versatile bass guitars ever.
 Its design is reminiscent of the bass guitars that Jack Bruce played with Cream in the ’60s.
 Jack Bruce first learned the bass on an upright before switching to a larger, six-string Fender Bass VI, which is tuned an octave below a standard guitar.

-The EB-5 production bass guitar is a bass guitar designed to give bassists a full range of sounds.
+The EB-5 production bass guitar is designed to give bassists a full range of sounds.
 It is a streamlined instrument with a swamp ash body and maple set neck.
 It is equipped with dual humbuckers and passive electronics.
-Its scale length is 34 inches and it has 24 frets.
+Its scale length is 34 inches, and it has 24 frets.
 Its 21-inch radius fretboard requires long fingers to play it comfortably.
 It has chrome hardware and a red satin nitro lacquer finish.

 The new Gibson EB bass guitar has a unique body style that draws inspiration from the Gibson SG.
 It is also different from other basses bearing the EB moniker.
 Among other things, it has pickups and a unique vibe.
 It was designed by one of the two most prestigious manufacturers of electric guitars, Gibson.

 The Gibson EB-5 production bass guitar has a modern look.
 Its body is based on the Gibson SG model and is equipped with dual EB humbucking pickups.
-It also has a Babicz full-contact bridge that allows maximum resonance between the strings and the body, resulting in powerful and clear tones.
+It also has a Babicz full-contact bridge that allows maximum resonance between the strings and the body, producing robust, clear tones.
 Its neck is made from maple and has a rosewood fretboard.

 The EB-0 has been around since the early 1960s, but the peak year for its production was 1969.
 During this period, cream-style blues rock was on the rise.
 Jack Bruce is renowned for playing an EB3 bass.
-Although only a few major artists used this model, EB3’s tonal range made it a popular choice for garage bands, blues bands, and church bands.
+Although only a few significant artists used this model, EB3’s tonal range made it famous for garage, blues, and church bands.